 The target of the morning is one of the most stunning antpittas on the planet: Crescent-faced Antpitta.
 The Hacienda El Bosque provides a great opportunity to photograph this rare bird.
 More common visitors are Gray-breasted Mountain-toucan and Barred Fruiteater.

 In the afternoon we travel to Manizales for the night.

 Lodging: Hotel Varuna

-The reserve is touted as one of the top birding spots ont he planet, and species we may encounter in the forest include Tyrannine Woodcreeper, Golden-fronted Whitestart, Dusky Piha, Lachrymose and Buff-breasted mountain-tanagers, showy Grass-green and White-capped tanagers, Powerful Woodpecker, and the hard to see Ocellated, Blackish, and Spillman’s tapaculos.
+This reserve is considered one of the top birding spots on the planet, and species we may encounter in the forest include Tyrannine Woodcreeper, Golden-fronted Whitestart, Dusky Piha, Lachrymose and Buff-breasted mountain-Tanagers, showy Grass-green and White-capped Tanagers, Powerful Woodpecker, and the hard to see Ocellated, Blackish, and Spillman’s Tapaculos.
 Other less common species that are possible are Long-tailed Black-billed Peppershrike, the handsome Plushcap, Red-hooded Tanager, Mountain Cacique, and the endangered Golden-plumed Parakeet.

 Lodging: Rio Blanco Lodge

 This morning we have a chance to visit the reserve’s several well-kept hummingbird feeders that attract a great variety of hummingbirds.
 We hope to see Tourmaline Sunangel, Buff-tailed Coronet, Speckled Hummingbird, Bronzy and Collared Incas, Mountain Velvetbreast, the tiny, slow-flying White-bellied Woodstar, and the showy Long-tailed Sylph.